simult/simult/README.md

 # simult

-An open-source HTTP load balancer and reverse proxy that is easy to configure, full-featured, production proven and provides metrics.
+An open-source HTTP load balancer and reverse proxy that is easy to configure, full-featured, production proven and provides prometheus metrics.

 ## Features